Kong/docs.konghq.com/app/enterprise/0.32-x/installation/docker.md

         docker load -i /tmp/kong-docker-ee.tar.gz

-    Now you have the docker image for EE locally this way Run `docker images` to find the image
+    Now you have the docker image for Kong Enterprise locally this way Run `docker images` to find the image

 4. Tag it (for easier use in the commands below) as follows (replace w/ your image’s IMAGE ID):